redox-os/website/content/news/this-month-260331.md

 ## Kernel Deadlock Detection

-Wildan Mubarok implement a method to tune the spinning mutex/rwlock counters to trigger deadlocks and detect them more easily.
+Wildan Mubarok implemented a method to tune the spinning mutex/rwlock counters to trigger deadlocks and detect them more easily.

 This and ordered locks being added in more parts of the kernel are helping us to be almost deadlock-free in the kernel, which will eliminate userspace hangs and ease testing/debugging.